 Pre-licensure studies often identify common and acute undesirable reactions that occur with a frequency greater than 1 in 10 000 vaccinations, depending on total sample size of the study.

-The sensitivity of detection of uncommon or rare adverse events, or those with delayed onset, or occurring in particular populations (such as HIV positives, malnourished individuals, etc) is, however, low in these trials.
+The sensitivity of detection of uncommon or rare adverse events, or those with delayed onset, or occurring in particular populations (such as HIV positive people, malnourished individuals, etc) is, however, low in these trials.

 As a result, continuous post-licensure monitoring of vaccine safety is needed to identify and evaluate such adverse events hence the importance of effective vaccine pharmacovigilance system in all countries.